 Second, the applicants are still evaluated close to the index score.
 Merely having a high LSAT or GPA is not enough; being closer to the index line offers applicants a higher chance for admission.

 But what about those in the "donut hole"?
 These are high-quality candidates--that is, they are very close to the index line of the school, comparable to many others who are admitted.
-There is virtually no chance at these students are accepted: their odds are worse than 10% each year.
+There is virtually no chance at these students being accepted: their odds are worse than 10% each year.
 But their peers with comparable--or worse--index scores, but who have a higher isolated GPA or LSAT score, are admitted at dramatically higher rates.
 It is because the students in the "donut hole" are "below-below" candidates; they cannot assist the school's LSAT or GPA medians.

 In the end, this is where USNWR drives law school admissions.
 They admit students in the "wings," but exclude students in the "donut hole"; and they not only accept students in the "wings" with comparable index scores over those in the "donut hole," they accept students with worse index scores.
 Schools accept students they believe to be "worse" than these "donut hole" candidates--and not by some subjective understanding, but based upon their own preexisting index formula designed to measure student quality--in an effort to secure students who have one LSAT score or GPA that meets or exceeds a target median they intend to report to USNWR.